This is part two of a four-part series on the classics. Part three will be published tomorrow.

 Obviously, the West was never really there in the straightforward sense that the Colossus of Rhodes was really there.
 But it still denotes an area (with fuzzy boundaries, to be sure) in which Western Civilization developed and flourished.
 That brings us to the question of what Western Civilization is, and my best answer to that is that it’s the name for a distinct cluster of cultural traditions.
 Cultural traditions can be imagined here, somewhat deflatingly, as a series of threads on Twitter.
 One thinker or artist replies to another, and then they get further replies from others, all more or less following, or at least developing, the same theme.

-To continue the analogy, if you looked at global cultural history as a kind of Twittersphere, what you would see is that there were only a few main clusters of threads for roughly the first 12,000 years of recorded history.
+To continue the analogy, if you looked at global cultural history as a kind of Twittersphere, what you would see is that there were only a few main clusters of threads for most of recorded history.
 It’s simply the way things turned out that Aquinas replies to Aristotle much more than he replies to Confucius, and that Linji replies to Buddha much more than he replies to Jesus.
 The critics of Western Civilization sometimes write as though if you selected a work of Western literature at random you’d be just as likely to find a reference to Lao-Tze as to Homer, and that’s simply not the case.